yrodriguez83/optimized-etl-fetch/README.md

-# optimized-etl-fetch
+# Fetch Rewards Data Engineering Take-Home
-# Data Engineering Take-Home: ETL off an SQS Queue
+# ETL off an SQS Queue

 This project focuses on creating an ETL (Extract, Transform, Load) pipeline to read JSON data containing user login behavior from an AWS SQS Queue, mask specific fields containing personal identifiable information (PII), and write the transformed data to a PostgreSQL database.